IUSCA/bioloop/docs/upload.md

 For each upload, information is logged to the following relational tables (PostgreSQL):
 1. `upload_log` - contains metadata about the upload itself.
 Is linked to one or more `file_upload_log` objects.
+2. `dataset_upload_log` - contains metadata specific to a dataset's upload.
+Is linked to one `upload_log` object, and one `dataset` object.
-2. `file_upload_log` - contains metadata about a file being uploaded
+3. `file_upload_log` - contains metadata about a file being uploaded.

 ### 4.2 Steps

 1. Before an upload begins, the following things happen sequentially:
    - Checksum evaluation - MD5 checksums are evaluated for each file being uploaded, as well as for each chunk per file.
-   - Any metadata associated with the upload (like the source raw data, the file type, the names/checksums/paths of files being uploaded, etc.), are logged into persistent storage.
+   - Any metadata associated with the upload (like the source raw data, the file type, the names/checksums/relative paths of files being uploaded, etc.), are logged into persistent storage.
-      - This information is logged in a single transaction.
 2. The actual upload begins once the above steps are successful.
 3. Chunks are uploaded sequentially.
 If a chunk upload fails, the client-side retries the upload upto 5 times before failing.
 4. The client sends an HTTP request to upload a chunk to our File Upload Server, which writes the received chunk to the filesystem, after validating its checksum (this is the first stage of checksum validation).